-Applications for semester and academic year funding are closed.
+Applications for Fall 2021 and Academic Year Whitman Internship Grant are now closed.
 If you have any questions or would like to know more about the WIG program, send an email to email@example.com.

 Applications for Summer 2021 Whitman Internship Grants are now closed.
 If you have any questions or would like to know more about the WIG program, send an email to firstname.lastname@example.org.